Do I need to watch for whales when boating or sailing inshore?

 Before leaving the dock, be aware of the animals you may encounter while on the water, take time to understand their behaviors and their migration patterns.
 Resources such as the WhaleAlert App, the See a Spout website and NOAA can provide you with information needed to safely navigate around whales and other large marine animals.

-Look out for areas where schools of fish may congregate, as these areas may attract feeding whales and other animals.
+In regions where whales feed, such as New England and California, look out for areas where schools of fish may congregate, as these areas may attract feeding whales and other animals.
 Watch for signs of the whales on the water surface such as bubbling water or spouts that look like puffs of water in the air.
 Birds flocking feeding at the surface can also be signs that whales are nearby.
 Birds and whales often feed on the same food source.

 Scroll to Top